Benefits and side effects of adding nori seaweed into your diet

 It is difficult to determine how much seaweed people should consume daily.
 Just 5 grams of nori is over 57% of your daily requirements.

-Any seaweed including nori are considered naturally low FODMAP.
+Any seaweed including nori is considered naturally low FODMAP.

 Nori is a significant source of iodine.
 The risk of taking in too much iodine is relatively small, but it would always be good to consult with your doctor first before adding nori to your diet.

-Final thoughts about nori (laver) seaweed and benefits of eating it
+Final thoughts about nori (laver) seaweed and the benefits of eating it

 Nori seaweed is great food especially for vegans and vegetarians because it is rich in vitamin B12 and all other B-complex vitamins.
 This fact is important for vegetarians but the list of benefits of nori seaweed is long.